10 All-New 2018 Models Worth Waiting For

 The 2018 model year is a big changeover year for the industry.
 Veteran nameplates will get redesigns, all-new models based on popular concept cars are slated to debut, and a few icons will return to see if they can cut it in the 21st century.
 If 2017 is the last stand for a number of competitive models, next year represents the next great leap.

 The current trend of more power, greater fuel economy, and better technology will continue, and these new models will make some cars from the past five years now feel ancient.
-Before they first roll into your local dealerships, check out these 10 2018 models.
+Before they first roll into your local dealerships, check out these 10 2018 models (No. 5 has been in the news a lot recently).

 1. Ford Bronco